awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 2 rows in set (0.01 sec)
 ```

-## Console<a name="AuroraMySQL.Migrating.RDSMySQL.Import.Console"></a>
+## Migrating an RDS for MySQL DB snapshot to an Aurora MySQL DB cluster<a name="migrate-snapshot-ams-cluster"></a>

-You can migrate a DB snapshot of an RDS for MySQL DB instance to create an Aurora MySQL DB cluster\.
+You can migrate a DB snapshot of an RDS for MySQL DB instance to create an Aurora MySQL DB cluster using the AWS Management Console or the AWS CLI\.
 The new Aurora MySQL DB cluster is populated with the data from the original RDS for MySQL DB instance\.
 The DB snapshot must have been made from an Amazon RDS DB instance running MySQL version 5\.6 or 5\.7\.
 For information about creating a DB snapshot, see [Creating a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

-If the DB snapshot is not in the AWS Region where you want to locate your data, use the Amazon RDS console to copy the DB snapshot to that AWS Region\.
+If the DB snapshot is not in the AWS Region where you want to locate your data, copy the DB snapshot to that AWS Region\.
 For information about copying a DB snapshot, see [Copying a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.

+### Console<a name="AuroraMySQL.Migrating.RDSMySQL.Import.Console"></a>

 When you migrate the DB snapshot by using the AWS Management Console, the console takes the actions necessary to create both the DB cluster and the primary instance\.